 Students are accepted throughout the school year until mid April.
 The student will be placed in a class or grade according to the determination made by Head of School.
 The placement will reflect the student's previous educational experience, age and academic needs.

-Due to the increasing number of enrollments, the creation of waiting lists for places within the school are sometimes required.
-In order to be admitted to the school or placed on the waiting list, the full application process must be complete before this can occur.
+Waiting list are created once a grade level is full.
+In order to be admitted to the school or placed on the waiting list, the full application process must be completed before this can occur.

 FIS is an inclusive learning environment.
 It is the fundamental task of FIS to ensure, through active collaboration, that all students are treated equitably.
 This means that FIS welcomes applicants with learning differences and diversity.
 However, severe learning difficulties may be difficult to support.
 The Head of School and Student Support Coordinator will make the admission’s decision about FIS’s ability to support individual learning differences.
 Support for students with learning differences is somewhat limited.